Gulzar: Direction

 His films told stories of human relationships entangled in social issues.
 Libaas was a story of an extra-marital affair of an urban couple.
 Due to its objectionable subject, the film never got released in India.
 Mausam pictured a story of a father who tries to improve the life of his prostitute-daughter.
 In Maachis, a young Punjabi boy engages in terrorism to fight a bad situation only to realise its temporary nature.
 Hu Tu Tu dealt with corruption in India and how a man decides to fight it.

 Gulzar uses "flashback" in the narration of his stories very effectively (Aandhi, Mausam, Ijaazat, Machis, Hu Tu Tu).
 He also has mutual partnerships with various actors and other crew.
-The Gulzar – Sanjeev Kumar partnership resulted in few fine films (Koshish, Aandhi, Mausam, Angoor, Namkeen) which represent Sanjeev Kumar's finest work as an actor.
-Actors like Jeetendra (Parichay, Khushboo, Kinara), Vinod Khanna (Achanak, Meera, Lekin) and Hema Malini (Khushboo, Kinara, Meera) worked with Gulzar to gain respectability as artists and delivered some of their best and most introspective work in films.
+The Gulzar – Sanjeev Kumar partnership resulted in some fine films (Koshish, Aandhi, Mausam, Angoor, Namkeen) which represent Sanjeev Kumar's finest work as an actor.
+Actors like Jeetendra (Parichay, Khushboo, Kinara), Vinod Khanna (Achanak, Meera, Lekin) and Hema Malini (Khushboo, Kinara, Meera) worked with Gulzar to gain respectability as artists and delivered some of their best and most introspective works in film.
 R D Burman composed songs for almost all the movies directed by him in the 1970s and the 1980s (Parichay, Khushboo, Aandhi, Angoor, Ijaazat, Libaas).
 Many of their popular songs were sung by Kishore Kumar, Lata Mangeshkar and Asha Bhosle.
 These include "Musafir Hoon Yaron" (Parichay), "Tere Bina Zindagi Se Koi" (Aandhi), and "Mera Kuch Samaan" (Ijaazat).

 In 1988, Gulzar directed an eponymous television serial Mirza Ghalib, starring Naseeruddin Shah and broadcast on Doordarshan.
 Later he also directed Tahreer Munshi Premchand Ki about the novels of Premchand.